metafacture/metafacture-tutorial/docs/03_Introduction_into_Metafacture-Fix.md

 ```

-When manipulating data you often need to create many fixes to process a data file in the format and structure you need.
-With a text editor you can write all fix functions in a singe separate Fix file.
+When manipulating data you often need to create many Fixes to process a data file in the format and structure you need.
+With a text editor you can write all Fix functions in a singe separate Fix file.

-The playground has an transformationFile-content area that can be used as if the Fix is in a separate file.
+The playground has a transformationFile-content area that can be used as if the Fix is in a separate file.
 In the playground we use the variable `transformationFile` to adress the Fix file in the playground.

 Like this.